Mixture Model Auto-Encoders: Deep Clustering through Dictionary Learning

 \section{Introduction}

-\emph{Deep clustering} is a recent line of work that leverages deep neural networks to improve clustering for high-dimensional data, such as images.
+\emph{Clustering} is a fundamental task for dividing data into groups without supervised labels. \emph{Deep clustering} is a recent line of work that leverages deep neural networks to improve clustering for high-dimensional data, such as images.
 One line of research uses a single auto-encoder to project data into a low-dimensional space that is friendly for simple clustering algorithms~\cite{xie2016unsupervised, yang2017towards}.
 Another line of work employs a mixture-of-experts approach~\cite{Jacob91}, where $K$ different auto-encoders partition the dataset into $K$ parts~\cite{chazan2019deep, opochinsky2020k}.
 While more accurate than simple clustering algorithms, these frameworks typically have black-box architectures that lack interpretability and require a large number of parameters.

 \emph{Model-based deep learning} is an emergent methodology for marrying the interpretability of signal processing models with the learning efficiency and representational power of neural networks \cite{shlezinger2020model}.
 It has shown success in various imaging applications~\cite{tolooshams2020deep, wu2019learning, tolooshams2018scalable, aggarwal2018modl}.
 The model-based approach starts with a generative model of data, which enables the incorporation of domain knowledge.
 The unfolding of classical optimization algorithms then leads to multi-layer neural networks for conducting inference.
 This connection enables the use of deep learning tools (e.g. backpropagation, graphics processing units) for accelerated learning \cite{tolooshams2021pudle}, while maintaining the interpretability of the original model.